A Love Letter To New York

 Beautiful.

-Not less than the places I travel to.
+Not less than the places I’ve traveled.

 Just differently.